wp-plugins/bxslider-wp/README.txt

 == Upgrade Notice ==

+= 1.3.1 - 2013-07-19 =
+* Added ability to add multiple images at once.
+* Fix slider on RTL themes.
+* Added Hebrew language files and translations.

 = 1.0.0 - 2013-07-11 =
 * Added ability to add links to images; and option to open a link in the same window or new tab.